elauqsap/old.github.io/_posts/2013-06-26-command-line-fu---tds.md

 ps -ef | grep ^$USER | grep -Ev "$pts( |$)" >> pidList
 {% endhighlight %}

 Now the following is key because it setups who we are so we don't kill our script or session.
 It does this by parsing our ```tty``` ( terminal attached to stdin/out ) value for our current psuedo terminal.
 The ```|``` character is what is known as a pipe and it connects the stdout of the previous command to the stdin of the next command which is awk.
 Awk is a pattern scanning and processing tool that can match on user defined fields and perform an action.
-In this case it is using ```/dev/``` as a field seperater and printing the second field which is our pts.
+In this case it is using ```/dev/``` as a field separater and printing the second field which is our pts.
 The next line creates a list of PIDs ( Process IDs ) that do not stem from our subshell which we found with the previous command.
 The script will now grep ( regular expression tool ) through the ```ps -ef``` output for the current user and remove any lines that contain our pts.
 In the end we get a list and that list can be saved in a temporary file by using the redirection ```>>```.
 A good thing to know about redirection is ```>``` will create or erase and create a file with the redirected output.
-Where as ```>>``` while either create or append the output to the destination file.
+Where as ```>>``` will either create or append the output to the destination file.

 {% highlight bash %}for i in `cat pidList | awk '{print $2}'`;
 do